 It belongs to the Lesser Sunda chain of the Indonesian islands in the Province of East Nusa Tenggara.

 Komodo National Park is a true masterpiece of nature, centered between Lombok and Flores.
 The islands are made up of rusty-red volcanic hills, savannahs on land, and beautiful coral reefs in the water.

 It’s home to approximately 4,000 Komodo dragons that are mostly found on Komodo Island.
 Just a small portion of them live on Padar, and the ones that do, are located in the northern part which is rarely ever visited by tourists.

 It seems like getting to such a secluded island must be a mission but it’s actually not too bad and there are multiple different options to get here.

 First you need to get to Labuan Bajo, Flores.
-There are multiple flights from all bigger airports around Indonesia including Bali, Lombok, Jakarta, Surabaya, Makassar, and Kupang airport.
+There are multiple flights from all the bigger airports around Indonesia including Bali, Lombok, Jakarta, Surabaya, Makassar, and Kupang airports.

 SEARCH ALL → FLIGHTS TO LABUAN BAJO

 Once you’ve touched down safely in Labuan Bajo, you’re going to need a boat to get out to the islands, and the trip from Labuan Harbor to Padar takes approximately 2-3 hours.

 DAY TRIP FROM LABUAN BAJO

 If your time is limited, you can simply book a day trip to Padar Island from Labuan Bajo.